Fiery64/Pong/README.md

 # Pong
 Simple pong game in python

-Remember to install tkniter if you want to play the game
+Remember to install tkinter if you want to play the game